Pterospora: Description

 The upper portion of the inflorescence has a series of white, yellowish, or rusty urn-shaped flowers that face downward.
 Each flower may have five sepals surrounding the base of the flower, which measure 4–6 millimeters long and are 2—3 millimeters wide.
 The fused petals (the corolla) measure 6–9 millimeters in length.

-The fruit is a capsule with five lobes and 7–10 millimeters wide.
+The fruit is a capsule with five lobes that are 7–10 millimeters wide.
 Inside the capsules there are large numbers of very small seeds with, thin papery wings that are much wider than the seeds themselves.
 Plants exist for most of their life as a mass of branching roots that form round root balls.
 These root balls may be penetrated by the roots of other plants, but there are no vascular connections between them.
 At most, the total volume of a root ball is no more than 150–200 cubic centimeters.
 The inflorescence will grow from buds on roots which grow horizontally.

 Once fruiting is complete the flowering stems dry out and persist in the forest for a significant length of time.

 The main plants that may be confused with Pterospora andromedea are the mycoheterotrophic orchids in genus Corallorhiza, commonly called the coral roots.
 However, their flowers are symmetrical, not like those of pinedrops.